frugalcodes/car-dealership-page/README.md

 ## Project Description

 The project is aimed at creating a responsive web page based on a design provided in a Figma file.
-The primary purpose of this exercise is to assess the ability to translate design concepts into a functional web interface using React.
-The completed web page should closely align with the design and effectively adapt to various device sizes, ensuring a consistent user experience.
-Through this project, proficiency in web development, responsive design, and utilization of front-end frameworks will be evaluated.
+The primary purpose of this project is to assess the ability to translate design concepts into a functional web interface using React.

 ## Table of Contents